frozaidi/mckibben-snake/README.md

 # mckibben-snake

-mckibben-snake is a Python library for working with the McKibben Snake v1.1.
+mckibben-snake is a Python library for working with the Helical Inflating Soft Snake Robot (HISSbot).

 ## Installation